European History Section

 THE Rupprecht Graduate Student Prize

 The Rupprecht Prize will be given to the best graduate seminar paper, thesis chapter, or dissertation chapter in European Women's History.
 (Works within Gender Studies are not eligible.)
 The prize is $1000.
-The first award will be made in Charlotte.
-Inquiries regarding the submission/nomination process should be sent to the 2023 prize chair, David Redles.

-EHS Committees and Officers for 2023
+EHS Committees and Officers for 2024

-Chair: Stephen Stillwell, [email protected]
+Chair: David Redles, [email protected]

-Vice-Chair: David Redles, [email protected]
+Vice-Chair: Christopher Ward, [email protected]

 Treasurer: Jeffrey Hankins, [email protected]